El Rushbo serving humanity behind the Golden EIB microphone, the Limbaugh Institute for Advanced Conservative Studies.

 Let's go back.

-This is Hillary on the campaign plane.
+Last Tuesday, this is Hillary on the campaign plane.

 Reporters said, are you on any medications or anything like that?

-I just upped my antihistamine.
+I just upped my annie this week.

-Yeah, so it's pollen.
+Yeah, so it's politics.

 It's allergies.